News & Media

 Ms. Taylor graduated from Burlingame High School and Stanford University.
 Her charitable activities include the American Red Cross, Girl Scouts and PTA.
 Ms. Taylor had the vision and perseverance to join and create the early science and wildlife center for children in San Mateo County.
 In 1959, as a Coyote Point Auxiliary Member, she volunteered and cared for the museum’s animals.
 With the Auxiliary’s fundraising organization, Taylor was a force in transforming the San Mateo County Junior Museum into Coyote Point Museum, which later became CuriOdyssey.

-Ms. Taylor served on the museum’s Board of Trustees, as a docent for the Environmental Hall, and chaired several Decorators’ Show Houses to raise funds for the museum, two of which were held at the Bing Crosby home.
+Ms. Taylor served on the museum’s Board of Directors, as a docent for the Environmental Hall, and chaired several Decorators’ Show Houses to raise funds for the museum, two of which were held at the Bing Crosby home.
 She and her late husband, Ted Taylor, celebrated their 60th wedding anniversary at CuriOdyssey to raise funds for the museum, and she recently donated the sculpture of two bears in San Mateo Central Park by sculptor, Albert Guibara, in honor of her husband and son, Denny.
 Ms. Taylor’s love for the museum and deep commitment to philanthropy influenced her daughter, Kathryn “Kat” Taylor to follow in her mother’s footsteps in co-chairing the capital Campaign for CuriOdyssey.

 Kat Taylor works in service of restoring social justice and environmental well-being.
 Kat is active in a variety of social enterprises, public benefit and philanthropic ventures on the West Coast.
 Currently, she serves as Co-Founder and Co-CEO of Beneficial State Bank, a Community Development Financial Institution (CDFI) whose mission is to bring beneficial banking to low-income communities in an economically and environmentally sustainable manner.
 Beneficial State Bank is the result of a merger between OneCalifornia Bank, which Kat and her husband, Tom Steyer, founded in Oakland, CA, and ShoreBank Pacific, with offices in California, Oregon and Washington.
 The bank’s revolutionary ownership mandates that any distributed profit be invested in the low-income communities it serves and environment upon which we all depend.